DraftKings promo code: Get $100 in bonus bets for UFC Fight Night, Della Maddalena vs. Prates on Saturday

 Prates bounced back from his first UFC loss last April with consecutive knockout wins.
 He is the No. 5-ranked fighter in the division, while Della Maddalena sits only behind Makhachev.
 This is an ideal matchup for UFC fans, as it carries significant meaning within the welterweight division.

-For UFC betting, Prates is a -122 favorite, while Della Maddalena is a +102 underdog in the latest UFC Fight Night odds at DraftKings.
+For UFC betting, the fight is listed as a pick'em in the latest UFC Fight Night odds at DraftKings.
 For method of victory prop betting, Prates is +165 to win by KO/TKO/DQ and Della Maddalena is +275 to win by KO/TKO/DQ.
-Other fights on the main card include Quillan Salkilld (-205) vs. Beneil Dariush and Steve Erceg (-205) vs.Tim Elliott.
+Other fights on the main card include Quillan Salkilld (-380) vs. Beneil Dariush and Steve Erceg (-175) vs.Tim Elliott.
 Bet on UFC Fight Night at DraftKings Sportsbook, where new users get $100 in bonus bets instantly after your first $5 bet:

 Responsible Gaming at DraftKings